verdigado/rocketchat2matrix/README.md

   - So far only reactions used in our chats have been translated
   - Individual logos of *netzbegruenung* and *verdigado* have been replaced by a generic sunflower
   - Skin colour tones and genders have been ignored in the manual translation, using the neutral versions

+## Contributing

+This FOSS project is open for contributions.
+Just open an issue or a pull request.

+## License

+Licensed under AGPL v3 or newer.
+Copyright 2023 verdigado eG <support@verdigado.com>.

+## Support

+Contact <support@verdigado.com> to get an offer for personal or commercial support.
+Community support might be provided through the issue tracker.